raml-org/raml-java-parser/MISSING.md

 - OAuth 1.0 `signatures` setting is not supported.
 - OAuth 2.0 `authorizationUri` is always optional, no matter which authorization grants are used

+#### `resourcePathName` should resolve to the last non-parameter fragment

+At the moment `resourcePathName` is resolved to the last fragment, removing curly braces if present.

 #### XML examples validation against YAML types